Tara Prasad: Early career

 Prasad began learning how to skate at age seven in Cleveland, Ohio.
 She competed within the United States as a child at the juvenile through the novice levels until 2016.
 Prasad described her early career as “recreational” and quit competing at the age of 16.
 However, she returned to skating some years later, having rediscovered her motivation to learn new skills on the ice.

 2019–2020 season

 She made her senior international debut for India in 2020 at the Mentor Toruń Cup.

+2021-2022 season

+She competed at the 2022 Four Continents Championships, where she finished 20th.

 2022–2023 season

-She competed at the 2022 Four Continents Championships, where she finished 20th.
-She had a delayed beginning to her 2022—2023 season, as she suffered two ankle sprains and a back injury, which prevented her from training for four months.
+Tara had a delayed beginning to her 2022—2023 season, as she suffered two ankle sprains and a back injury, which prevented her from training for four months.
 However, she was able to compete at the 2023 Four Continents Championships, where she finished in fourteenth place.

 2023–2024 season

 In January 2024, Prasad placed first in the short program and third in the free skate segments of the 2024 Reykjavik International Games and received the silver medal, thereby becoming India's first medalist in a senior international figure skating competition.
 She withdrew from the 2024 Four Continents Championships due to health problems caused by low blood pressure.